Laumania/FireworksMania.ModTools/README.md

 Make sure to put the mod in "Assets/Mods" as shown.

-It's not a requirement, but the more structure you have on your things, the easier it is to find and navigate as the project grows.
+It is not a requirement, but the more structure you have on your things, the easier it is to find and navigate as the project grows.

 ![image](https://user-images.githubusercontent.com/1378458/138918428-50febbac-15d8-4937-9ff7-bb8499e82961.png)